 Because the chocolate is sweetened with the golden syrup and made even silkier by the addition of the butter, it tastes caramel like and is so moreish you won’t believe it.

-I made a video to show you just how quick and easy this is to make, check it out at the top of the post.
+I made a video to show you just how quick and easy this is to make, check it out in this post.

 Since the hot weather makes actual baking practically impossible right now, I reckon no-bake slices are the way to go!
-If you feel the same you might like the sound of my chocolate peanut butter cornflake slice, mint aero chocolate fridge cake or M&M rocky road.
+If you feel the same you might like the sound of coconut ice, chocolate peanut butter cornflake slice, mint aero chocolate fridge cake or M&M rocky road.

 If you love this recipe, make sure you subscribe to get my posts sent to you by email.
 You can also follow me @BakingQueen74 on social media, and make sure you tag me if you try this recipe as I’d love to see!